bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 Now you might think: _Who_ is going to call this function?
 Because _we_ don't, we just call `dispatch`.

 What happens is that when we call `dispatch`, React will call `appReducer` for us and will pass the two required arguments we just added: First the _current state_, which is something React is keeping track of.
-And the second argument is `action`, which is the object we passed to the `dispatch`.
+And the second argument is `action`, which is the action object we passed to the `dispatch`.
 For the reset call it only contains a `type` string, but it can contain more as you will see later on.

 Let's implement `appReducer` so it resets the appropriate state variables.